+Fresh, vine-ripened tomatoes are one of the great joys of summer.
+However, sometimes diseases, pests and/or environmental stresses get in the way of our tomato harvests.
 Even the best-cared-for plants can be plagued by problems.
 Diagnosing the culprit is the first step — is it a disease?
 An insect?
 An environmental condition?
 Here are some of the most common tomato problems and recommended solutions.
 Keep in mind that problems with your tomatoes will depend on many factors, including your soil and climate, as well as localized disease and insect pest outbreaks.

 - Nighttime temperatures above 70 degrees F or below 50 degrees F

 - Daytime temperatures above 85 degrees F

 - Excess nitrogen

 Dark, concentrically ringed spots that cover the lower leaves and stems are a sign of early blight.
 To prevent and control the spread of blight, spray with Actinovate or Copper Fungicide.
 Also, limit the spread of the disease by not getting water on the leaves when watering and not handling plants when they are wet.

 Read on and learn more about early blight.